+Sector 1 Energy

-Sector 1 Energy: In 2019, 80.7% of Liechtenstein's GHG emissions (excluding LULUCF) originate from sector 1 Energy, which is 0.5 percentage points more than in 2018.
-The share of sector 1 Energy in the total emissions declined by 7.4 percentage points since 1990.
-Also, the total emissions of the sector 1 Energy clearly decreased in comparison to 1990 levels (by 25.0%).
-The source categories within sector 1 Energy show the following trends between 1990 and 2019:
+In 2021, 80.7% of Liechtenstein's GHG emissions (excluding LULUCF) originate from sector 1 Energy, which is 0.9 percentage points more than in 2020.
+The share of sector 1 Energy in the total emissions declined by 6.9 percentage points since 1990.
+Also, the total emissions of the sector 1 Energy clearly decreased in comparison to 1990 levels (by 26.3%).
+The source categories within sector 1 Energy show the following trends between 1990 and 2021:

 - 1A1 Energy industries: Since 1990, Liechtenstein's gas-grid has been extended and natural gas has replaced gas oil as the main heating fuel in buildings.
-Total emissions have increased by about a factor of 19 since 1990. - 1A2 Manufacturing industries and construction: Total emissions from this source category have declined by 33.7% since 1990.
-Gaseous fuels are the more important energy carrier in Liechtenstein in 2019.
-In 2019, emissions from gaseous fuels decreased by 16.1% compared to 1990 and by 11.4% compared to 2018.
-Liquid fuel emissions decreased by 46.5% compared to 1990. - 1A3 Transport: Up to 2006, fuel consumption in road transportation was mostly in line with a general development of road-vehicle kilometres of all vehicle categories.
-Total emissions have started decreasing since 2012.
-Between 2018 and 2019, emissions of 1A3 decreased by 2.5%.
-The overall trend shows a decrease of 26.1% (1990-2019).
+Total emissions have increased by about a factor of 15 since 1990. - 1A2 Manufacturing industries and construction: Total emissions from this source category have declined by 36.0% since 1990.
+Gaseous fuels are the more important energy carrier in Liechtenstein in 2021.
+In 2021, emissions from gaseous fuels decreased by 14.9% compared to 1990 and increased by 11.5% compared to 2020.
+Liquid fuel emissions decreased by 51.3% compared to 1990. - 1A3 Transport: Up to 2006, fuel consumption in road transportation was mostly in line with a general development of road-vehicle kilometres of all vehicle categories.
+Total emissions started decreasing since 2012.
+Between 2020 and 2021, emissions of 1A3 increased by 6.4% due to the Covid pandemic.
+In 2020 working from home reduced motorized private transport and thus the emissions in sector 1A3.
+In 2021 traffic volumes increased again and as a result also the emission in sector 1A3 increased compared to 2020.
+The overall trend shows a decrease of 27.0% (1990-2021).
 The decrease is mainly related to fuel tourism (see chp.
-3.2.7.2; SFOE 2018). - 1A4 Other sectors: GHG emissions in source category 1A4 have increased by 11.6% compared to the previous reporting year 2018.
+3.2.7.2; SFOE 2018).

+1A4 Other sectors: GHG emissions in source category 1A4 have slightly increased by 0.2% compared to the previous reporting year 2020.
 An important driver of emissions from category 1A4 are heating degree days, which generally correlate well with the use of heating fuels.
 Various emission reduction measures in Liechtenstein are influencing the fuel consumption.
 For instance, the increase in the CO_2 levy in 2016, which caused an increase in sales of gas oil in 2015 and a reduced apparent consumption in 2016 and subsequently again an increase in 2017.
 The fuel levy was further increased in 2018.
 Also, in 2018, the relative reduction of sales of gas oil is stronger than the relative decrease of heating degree days, and, vice versa, the increase of gas oil sales in 2019 is higher as it would have been expected due to the increase of heating degree days.
 Another example is the installation of a district heating pipeline in 2009, which is one factor leading to the stronger declining trend of the CO_2 emissions in comparison to the trend in heating degree days.
 The observed difference in the trends of CO_2 emissions and heating degree days is an indication of a decoupling between heating activities and CO_2 emissions.